digitranslab/fwego/enterprise/docs/RBAC-guide.md

 # 👩‍💻 RBAC guide

-This documentation explain the general principles of the *Role based access control* (RBAC) in Baserow.
+This documentation explain the general principles of the *Role based access control* (RBAC) in Fwego.
 This is a technical documentation intended for people who want to understand how RBAC works internally.

 First you need to read the general `/docs/permissions-guide.md` file before